 I am strong, because Alazne needs me to be.
 I have no choice.
 I swallow, then point in the direction of my parents’ house.

-We walk through a sidewalk so narrow, made worse by the trees planted near the middle of the pavement, that if the pedestrian in front of us walks too slowly, we’ll have to step onto the asphalt and hurry up to pass them by.
+We walk along a sidewalk so narrow, made worse by the trees planted near the middle of the pavement, that if the pedestrian in front of us walks too slowly, we’ll have to step onto the asphalt and hurry up to pass them by.
 We wait for a traffic light to turn green.
 Once we cross this sidewalk, we will only need to leave behind about seven narrow apartment buildings until we reach the two-story tall building where I used to live.
 As we start walking again, Alazne must sense how my dizziness increases, because she holds on tighter to my arm as if to lend me her strength.

-I finally reach my former home, and I stop next to the facade.
+I reach my former home, and I stop next to the facade.
 The wall is made of shiny slabs of some mineral with a surface that looks like black and grey noise.
 I don’t recall if it used to be so graffitied.
 The building next door is still condemned.
 I always wondered if bums lived there.
 I dare to look up towards the second story of my former home, but I can’t see any detail from this sidewalk, and the box windows jutting out from the wall are blocking most of the view.